In the near future, we are likely to experience severe consequences of three converging disruptions:

 Business-as-usual investing is rife with risk.
 To preserve their wealth, investors should seek to diversify their portfolios out of the overinflated asset classes and strongly consider gaining meaningful exposure to assets like energy, metals and agricultural commodities.
 The best way to do this is by using systematic trend following strategies in a diverse set of futures markets.

 This is the investment strategy I can propose, based on a proven investment process and technology that has enabled me to consistently outperform my strategy benchmarks between 2007 and 2019 and deliver high investment returns (+27% net of fees) when the last asset bubble burst.
-Unfortunately, this strategy requires a rather large asset base and could be too risky for small investors.
 If your investment portfolio is under $1 million, acquiring a plot of farmland or gold bullion (enough to cover a few months of your living expenses) might be advisable.
 You’ll also be better insulated from the crisis if you live in a community that has an economic base with continuity stretching back to before the industrial revolution and can sustain itself even when supermarket shelves go empty.

 Alex Krainer is a commodities trader and author based in Monaco.
 He wrote the book “Mastering Uncertainty in Commodities Trading.”